ScottJDaley/ada/docs/query_syntax.md

   example, if no `?` is specified and there is one expression with an empty value, then assume that is the target.
 And if there is already a `?` specified, assume the others are `_`.
-- The input `space` is a little strange since its not an input flow of material like the rest.
-However, it is an requirement to the produce chain and also something that the user may want to minimize.
+- The input `space` is a little strange since it's not an input flow of material like the rest.
+However, it is a requirement to the produce chain and also something that the user may want to minimize.
 Also, the expression `using ? space` does have a natural meaning similar to `using ? <item>`.